sixtusagbo/js-lessons/module-7/Slide-Expanded.md

 Then you moved into browser programming - making web pages interactive, handling user events, and creating dynamic user interfaces.
 You learned that programming isn't just about making things work; it's about creating experiences that feel intuitive and helpful.

 Finally, you've mastered API integration and asynchronous programming.
 You can now build applications that connect to the wider world, fetch real-time data, and create truly dynamic experiences.
-This is the skill that transforms static websites into powerful web applications.
+You built a real blog reader that fetches actual data from a live API!

 But more than the technical skills, you've developed a programmer's mindset.
 You understand how to break down complex problems, debug issues systematically, and build applications that handle real-world complexity gracefully.

 The web is your playground now.
-You have the skills to build weather apps, social media tools, data dashboards, interactive games, and countless other applications.
+You have the skills to build data-driven applications, interactive tools, and dynamic websites.
 The only limit is your imagination.

 Keep practicing, keep building, and keep learning.
 The JavaScript ecosystem is vast and constantly evolving, but you now have the foundation to grow with it.
 Welcome to the community of web developers!"